jcarter-1/BayesianCal_40K/README.md

 # Bayesian Calibration of the 40K Decay Scheme
-Markov Chain Monte Caro code for the estimation of the 4 modes of $^{40}$K decay and the total decay constant
+Markov Chain Monte Caro code for the estimation of the 4 modes of 40K decay and the total decay constant.